 Some appliances may take slightly longer to fill after pressure management has been introduced into your area.

-Most hot water systems and dishwashers are designed to work with pressures of 15m to 20m and pressure management will deliver 35m or greater.
-You may want to contact the manufacturer of your appliance to alleviate any concerns.
+Most hot water systems and dishwashers are designed to work with pressures of 15m to 20m and pressure management will deliver pressures greater than this.
+You may want to contact the manufacturer of your appliance to seek reassurance.

-Will variation to the water pressure impact the pressure of fire services?
+Will network efficiency projects impact the pressure of fire services?

 I run a business in the area, what impact will the pressure changes have on my business?

 This will depend on your business and its location within the identified area.
-All non-residential customers will be identified from our records and we’ll contact you to discuss any potential changes in water pressure.
+All non-residential customers will be identified from our records and we’ll contact you to outline any potential impacts.

 Will the water pressure management program be rolled out to all water services across the State?